 What does movement mean to you?

 On a broad scale, movement is the exploration of one’s own body and the function of one’s body.
 But movement for an actor I think is the exploration of the relationship between your physical self and your psycho-emotional self.
 We’re trying to liberate the actor’s instrument and help actors develop a physical instrument that can support and help them process their emotional lives and the particular demands that are placed upon them in training.
 So we’re trying to free up the body and get them to experience what it’s like to move without thought, to move with abandon, to move with freedom, and hopefully that freedom and play will carry over into the acting work.

 What was your training like and why did you decide to teach movement?

 I grew up dancing, so I’ve always been a mover.
-I trained in the Meisner technique with a woman named Maggie Flanagan.
-And at the same time, I was taking movement technique with Nate Flower and a woman named Danielle Liccardo who now teaches at Mason Gross.
+I trained in the Meisner technique with a woman named Maggie Flanigan.
+And at the same time, I was taking movement technique with Nate Flower and a woman named Danielle Liccardo who now teaches at Rutgers, Mason Gross School of the Arts.
 Nate now teaches here with me.
 I studied Meisner at the same time I was studying at NYU in Gallatin, studying Performance Theory, and Gender and Sexuality Studies.
 Then when I finished my training Nate approached me and said, “Hey I think that you should train to teach this work.”
-And for me, it was really a “no-brainer” because I… The movement work informed my acting in such a way, a profound way, and became, really, the lifeline of my acting training.
+And for me, it was really a “no-brainer” because the movement work informed my acting in such a way, a profound way, and became, really, the lifeline of my acting training.
 It then grew into a much larger presence in my life, so I became a choreographer and a director based on my training with Nate.
 I started directing my own work.
 I started my own company.
-It’s really my— along with acting— my primary creative practice.
+It’s really — along with acting— my primary creative practice.
 It’s sort of like my creative sanctuary.
 It’s what I do when I don’t want to worry about the industry.

 What does a class with you look like?